Trafficking Risk in Sub-Saharan African Supply Chains

 Child Labor

-The constitution of Mali provides that children are entitled to tuition-free, universal and compulsory education from ages seven through 16.[35]
-The minimum age for employment is 15 but employment may occur at age 14 with certain exceptions.
-According to the Education and Policy Data Center, 76 percent of girls and 56 percent of boys are out of school by age 16, commensurate with the age at which compulsory education is completed.
-However, by the age of 15, 70 percent of girls and 53 percent of boys are out of school at the minimum age for employment.[36]
+The constitution of Mali provides that children are entitled to tuition-free, universal and compulsory education from ages seven through 16.
+The minimum age for employment is 15 but employment may occur at ages 12 to 14 with certain exceptions.[42]
+According to the U.S. Bureau of International Labor Affairs, only 49.6 percent of children complete their primary education.
+However, 49.2 percent of children work, primarily in the gold, cotton, and rice industries.
+[43]

 With regard to hazardous work, children under 18 are not allowed to be employed in what are deemed to be hazardous activities unless they receive adequate specific instruction or vocational training in the activity and are between the ages of 16 and 17.[37]
 However, the U.S. Department of State has noted that the law conflicts with the protections provided in the Hazardous Occupations List, as it is possible for children the age of 14 to be working in hazardous conditions.[38]

-In Mali, child labor is prevalent, especially in its worst forms.
-The U.S. Department of State reports that 46 percent of children in Mali engage in child labor.[39]
-It has been reported that child labor is concentrated in the agricultural sector, for commodities such as rice and cotton, domestic services and other sectors of the informal economy.[40]
-The U.S. Department of State notes that the most pressing issue regarding child labor is children’s’ employment in artisanal mining sector, where some 20,000 children worked under harsh and hazardous conditions.
+In Mali, it has been reported that child labor is concentrated in the agricultural sector for commodities such as rice and cotton, domestic services, and other sectors of the informal economy.[46]
+The U.S. Department of State notes that the most pressing issue regarding child labor is children’s employment in the artisanal mining sector, where some 45,000 children worked under harsh and hazardous conditions, as well as hereditary slavery of Black Tuaregs (“Bellah”).
+[47]

 Civil Society Organizations